deflatcoin/dexcover/README.md

 In the configuration files the user can list their preferred currencies highlighted and define the API that will be used.

-It is possible to load and make the page functional in less than 5 minutes, no Docker, no Nede JS.
+It is possible to load and make the page functional in less than 5 minutes, no Docker, no Node JS.

 Example 1: https://gateway.temporal.cloud/ipfs/Qmc4HhctouyDXoXqVwEVZhuiwviYWTFF4HoRLK7zraCUwj/